 If you are feeling bitter towards your ex-spouse, you should not get revenge.
 This will not be good for the children.

 For example, if your ex-spouse has been harassing you and making your life miserable, you might think that it is a good idea to have a confrontation with them in front of the children.

 However, this will make things worse for the children because they will have to see how their parents argue with each other.
-They might also feel embarrassed by what they see or feel bad about themselves when they see their parents arguing like this in front of them.
+They might also feel embarrassed by what they see or feel bad about themselves when they see their parents arguing.

 It is also important that you are not harsh with your children.
 For example, if you want to discipline your children, do it in a way that will not hurt them emotionally.

 In conclusion, co-parenting after divorce is not easy.
 However, if you are prepared for co-parenting after divorce and have a good relationship with your children, this can be a wonderful thing.
 It can be a great way to help your children and yourself.

 For more parenting tips and advice on parent relationships, visit us on The Mindful Parent!